 - Choosing the right Panchakarma centre should be your next step.

 If you are in the USA and are looking for Panchakarma centres there, here is a list of 13 best treatment centres.
 I have provided the cost and ratings to make your decision easy.

-If you are based out of USA or you are looking to travel to India for this treatment, you can check out this list fo 15 best Panchakarma treatment centres in India.
+If you looking to travel to India for this treatment, you can check out this list fo 15 best Panchakarma treatment centres in India.

 However, for some people, they want to try out the process at home first.
 They want to increase their health and vitality and remove toxins.
-I have an article about doing a home-based panchakarma for such people.
+I have an article about doing a home-based panchakarma.
 This is a much simpler detox and can easily be done at home.
 The full benefits of Panchakarma can be availed only under a trained Ayurvedic doctor.